zhutoutoutousan/A-study-note-as-a-beginner/README.md

   - [Deployment](#deployment)
   - [STUDY](#study)
   - [Customize configuration](#customize-configuration)
+# Spirit
+Once a beginner, always a beginner.

 # Project plan:
 - This is mostly a study note by reading books(pdf included), also some side projects.